5 Archaeological Discoveries That Confirmed the Bible in 2025

 Ritual objects discovered in the excavation

-This 5,000-year-old winepress not only confirms the antiquity of viticulture in the Holy Land but demonstrates that wine symbolism was deeply rooted in the region's religious culture long before the biblical patriarchs.
-When the Bible uses wine as a sacred symbol, it's not inventing a new metaphor but dialoguing with a millennial tradition that we can now touch and study.
+This 5,000-year-old winepress not only confirms the antiquity of viticulture in the Holy Land but demonstrates that the symbolism of wine was deeply rooted in the religious culture of the region long before the biblical patriarchs.
+When the Bible uses wine as a sacred symbol, it is not inventing a new metaphor but engaging with a millennia-old tradition that we can now touch and study.

-Artificial Intelligence and Carbon-14 Revolutionize Dating of the Dead Sea Scrolls
+Artificial Intelligence and Carbon-14 Revolutionize the Dating of the Dead Sea Scrolls

 The Greatest Archaeological Discovery of the 20th Century

-When a young Bedouin shepherd threw a stone into a cave near the Dead Sea in 1947, he didn't imagine he was about to make the greatest biblical archaeological discovery of all time.
-The Dead Sea Scrolls revolutionized our understanding of biblical text transmission, revealing copies of Scripture more than a thousand years older than any Hebrew manuscript known until then.
+When a young Bedouin shepherd threw a stone into a cave near the Dead Sea in 1947, he had no idea he was about to make the greatest biblical archaeological discovery of all time.
+The Dead Sea Scrolls revolutionized our understanding of the transmission of the biblical text, revealing copies of Scripture more than a thousand years older than any Hebrew manuscript known until then.

-About 900 different texts were discovered in thousands of fragments, including copies of every book of the Old Testament (except Esther), plus texts about the life and beliefs of the Qumran community.
+About 900 different texts were discovered across thousands of fragments, including copies of every book of the Old Testament (except Esther), as well as texts about the life and beliefs of the Qumran community.

 The Dating Problem